-COURSE TITLE: MARKETING I Grades 9-12; 1 credit; 36 weeks
+COURSE TITLE: MARKETING I

 COURSE DESCRIPTION: Marketing I is an introductory course in the marketing curriculum with an emphasis in general business, retailing, marketing, merchandising, and management.
 Instructional areas also covered include salesmanship, business math, human relations, communications, and workplace skills.
 This course is a prerequisite for all other courses in the marketing program.
 The second semester of study in marketing includes retailing, visual merchandising, merchandise management, inventory control, buying and pricing, advertising development and media selection, and sales promotion.